-Polygraph is a scientific term for what is popularly known as lie detector.
+Polygraph is a scientific term for what is popularly known as a lie detector.
 It is an instrument used in criminal investigations to find out if the person being prosecuted is telling the truth.
-Many employers, too, use lie detectors during job interviews to check veracity of job applicants’ answers to the interview questions.
+Many employers, too, use lie detectors during job interviews to check the integrity of job applicants’ answers to the interview questions.

-An examiner in a polygraph test starts with very simple questions (“What is your name?”, “Do you reside at..?”,..) and moves on to slightly stress inducing questions such as those involving personal details.
-This is necessary to establish the baseline of physiological responses in the subject, because different people experience different level of stress while answering a particular type of question.
-By running this routine of escalating questioning the examiner would know what is the normal level of stress experienced by the subject being examined, which is then compared with the unusual spikes in the polygraph.
+An examiner in a polygraph test starts with very simple questions (“What is your name?”, “Do you reside at…?”) and moves on to slight stress-inducing questions such as those involving personal details.
+This is necessary to establish the baseline of physiological responses in the subject because different people experience a different level of stress while answering a particular type of question.
+By running this routine of escalating questioning, the examiner would know what the normal level of stress experienced by the subject being examined is, which is then compared with the unusual spikes in the polygraph.

 Accuracy of polygraph tests is still a subject of debate as the opinions are widely divided.
 There are ways in which polygraph can be “fooled”.
 These involve:

 1) Using drugs while under the test to neutralize emotions.

 2) Biofeedback training.

 3) “nail-in-the-shoe” technique in which the subject would press his foot against a sharp nail hidden in the shoe to cause pain which would skew the polygraph results, etc.

 Not to mention, the polygraph test is completely ineffective on psychopaths (people with the inability to feel emotions).
 Polygraph’s accuracy also varies by the type of equipment used and proficiency level and subjectivity of the examiner.
 When conducted without manipulation on the subject’s part, polygraph tests are fairly accurate.
 According to the American Polygraph Association (APA), the accuracy rate of polygraph tests is 80-90%.

 What is The Procedure of The Polygraph Test?